-Guidance for Land and Property retention, development and other property initiatives
+7.0 Guidance for Land and Property retention, development and other property initiatives

-- The Council will retain revenue producing property assets and will usually reject requests by tenants and other interested parties to acquire the Council's freehold interest. - As an alternative to acquisition, property development (such as the Enterprise Gateway) may be an alternative way of generating revenue income from land and property.
+- The Council will retain revenue producing property assets and will usually reject requests by tenants and other interested parties to acquire the Council's freehold interest. - Property development (such as the Enterprise Gateway) may be an alternative way of generating revenue income from land and property.
 There will also be a regeneration/economic development interest arising from this. - Other property initiatives such as site assembly, taking lease surrenders or buying subordinate leasehold interests will be pursued to improve the Council's property holdings and revenue income. - Re-gearing of leases, particularly at Quarry Lane and Terminus Road, where existing leases are not on modern terms with modern rent review patterns will be carried out when the opportunity arises.
-However this is to be used as an incentive to tenants to redevelop sites or substantially refurbish outdated premises and there will be an assumption that extended or re-geared leases will not be granted where a tenant is only seeking a more secure term without undertaking the redevelopment or refurbishment. - Where a property has strategic value to the Council, some of the above criteria may be relaxed e.g. land capable of development or required to enable development.
+However this is to be used as an incentive to tenants to redevelop sites or substantially refurbish outdated premises and there will be an assumption that extended or re-geared leases will not be granted where a tenant is only seeking a more secure term without undertaking the redevelopment or refurbishment.

+Where a property has strategic value to the Council, some of the above criteria may be relaxed e.g. land capable of development or required to enable development.

-7. Property Investment Procedure
+8. Property Investment Procedure

-- 7.1 In all cases where the acquisition of an interest in land or property is being considered, the acquisition must be carried out and negotiated by the Estates Service (or otherwise to be determined and agreed). - 7.2 The Council will usually appoint an agent who has introduced a potential acquisition to act on behalf of the Council in the negotiations.
+- 8.1 In all cases where the acquisition of an interest in land or property is being considered, the acquisition must be carried out and negotiated by the Estates Service (or otherwise to be determined and agreed). - The Council will usually appoint an agent who has introduced a potential acquisition to act on behalf of the Council in the negotiations.
 As part of that instruction the agent will usually be expected to provide a purchase report and valuation.
-If that is not the case, in respect of a significant acquisition, a valuation will be commissioned by the Council from an appropriately qualified third party. - 7.3 When a property is identified as a potential investment, it is proposed that the following "Acquisition Protocol" is applied:
+Otherwise, with respect to significant acquisitions (over £750,000), a valuation will be commissioned by the Council from an appropriately qualified third party. - 8.3 When a property is identified as a potential investment, it is proposed that the following "Acquisition Protocol" is applied: